2giosangmitom/2giosangmitom.github.io/assets/cv/cv.typ

 = Interests and Hobbies

-In addition to my passion for web development, I enjoy various activities outside of work that contribute to my overall well-being and personal growth.
-Here are some of my interests and hobbies:
+When I'm not coding, I like doing stuff that's good for my mind and body.
+Here are some things I'm interesting:

-- *Gym:* Regular exercise is an essential part of my routine.
-I find solace in the gym, where I challenge myself physically and strive to maintain a healthy lifestyle.
+- *Gym:* I hit the gym regularly to challenge myself and keep a healthy lifestyle in check.
+It's my go-to spot for some me-time and a sweat session.

-- *Calisthenics:* I am fascinated by bodyweight exercises and the art of controlling and manipulating one's body through movements such as push-ups, pull-ups, and dips.
-Calisthenics not only strengthens my muscles but also enhances my balance and agility.
+- *Calisthenics:* I'm really into body weight training and learning how to control and move my body with exercises like push-ups, pull-ups, and dips.
+Calisthenics not only build muscle strength but also improve balance and agility.

 - *Playing Badminton:* Badminton is more than just a sport to me, It's a social activity that brings joy and camaraderie.
 I enjoy the fast-paced nature of the